 Email MeGregory J. Kamer

 Gregory Kamer, the founding partner of Kamer Zucker Abbott, began his career in 1980 working for the National Labor Relations Board in Washington, D.C.
 Gregg served as Counsel to the General Counsel of the National Labor Relations Board for two years in Washington, D.C. and as a trial attorney for one year in Las Vegas, Nevada.
 Subsequently, he was Labor Counsel for the Nevada Resort Association until 1986.
 In 1986, he founded the law firm that is presently known as Kamer Zucker Abbott.
 The firm has enjoyed a reputation for excellence among judges, lawyers and the public since its founding in1986.
 Gregg continues to maintain the firm's high standard of excellence in all aspects of client representation as it integrates the traditional practice of labor and employment law with cutting edge technology.
 Gregg's practice is exclusively limited to the representation of employers in all aspects of employment law.
-His clients consist of public and private sector employers, including health care facilities, public agencies, construction companies, financial institutions and dozens of hotels and casinos.
+His clients consist of public and private sector employers, including health care facilities, public agencies, construction companies, financial institutions and numerous hotels and casinos.

 Gregg has extensive experience negotiating collective bargaining agreements on behalf of private and public sector employers, representing employers in arbitration and mediation matters, defending employers in union organizing drives and representing employers before the National Labor Relations Board and the Nevada State Employee-Management Relations Board.
 From the hard fought labor negotiations and strikes on the Las Vegas Strip in 1984, the ongoing battles over appearance standards in Nevada casinos, and the developing law over tip pooling, Gregg's practice places him on the cutting edge of labor and employment law.
 Additionally, he has been intimately involved in Las Vegas' ever-changing business and legal landscape.